sabbirmridha/moneytransferapp-automation/README.md

   - Ensure the Android device (physical or virtual) is connected.
   - Start Appium server.
 - Execute the tests:
-  - Run the test using configuring & Test Runner
+  - Run the test using Edit configuration & Test Runner